-- gains and losses on the disposal of investments; - exchange differences of a capital nature, including the effects of changes in exchange rates on foreign currency borrowings; - · expenses, together with the related taxation effect, in accordance with the above policies; and - · changes in the fair value of investments and derivatives.
+- · gains and losses on the disposal of investments; - exchange differences of a capital nature, including the effects of changes in exchange rates on foreign currency borrowings; - · expenses, together with the related taxation effect, in accordance with the above policies; and - · changes in the fair value of investments and derivatives.

 This reserve can be used to distribute realised capital profits by way of dividend or share buy backs.
 Any gains in the fair value of investments that are not readily convertible to cash are treated as unrealised gains in the capital reserve.
+Distributions are only payable out of the capital reserve if capital reserves are greater than the proposed distribution and positive on the date of distribution.